ipfs/ipfs-blog/src/_blog/state-of-ipfs-in-js.md

 2. Modernizing js-ipfs and js-libp2p to TypeScript and ESM only. 😅
 3. Improving security and performance of js-libp2p given its criticality for other projects outside of IPFS such as Ethereum Lodestar.
 For example, a set of [DoS and eclipse attack mitigations](https://docs.libp2p.io/reference/dos-mitigation/) were added.
 4. Adding a working DHT client/server implementation to js-libp2p.
 (Yes, in a NodeJS context you can read from and write to the public IPFS DHT.)
 5. Expanding connectivity options of IPFS-in-JS implementations.
-Notably, we [introduced a WebTransport transport](https://github.com/libp2p/specs/tree/master/webtransport) and a [new WebRTC transport](https://github.com/libp2p/specs/pull/412) that does not require a centralized signaling server to enable both browser-based IPFS nodes to dial Kubo nodes directly and browser-to-browser connectivity.
+Notably, we [introduced a WebTransport transport](https://github.com/libp2p/specs/tree/master/webtransport) and are adding a [new WebRTC transport](https://github.com/libp2p/specs/pull/412) that does not require a centralized signaling server to enable both browser-based IPFS nodes to dial Kubo nodes directly and browser-to-browser connectivity.
 (This is discussed more below.)

 At this point, we have a solid peer-to-peer library in js-libp2p that can be built upon, and many lessons learned for how to better progress with Javascript/Typescript in a world of [multiple IPFS implementations](https://docs.ipfs.tech/basics/ipfs-implementations/).